 “Publication” means paper-based and /or electronic journals and newsletters.

 “Rules” means the Rules of the Australasian Society For Computers In Learning In Tertiary Education Incorporated as stated in this document.

+“Secretariat” means an entity (person, company) who is paid by the Society to assist with managing the business of the Society.

+“Society” means The Australasian Society For Computers In Learning In Tertiary Education Incorporated.

 “Special Resolution” means a special resolution defined in the Act that is: